HarshitMehraa/HarshitMehraa/README.md

 # 👋Hello, I'm Harshit Mehra!

-I’m passionate about transforming Data into insights that help organization make better business decisions.
+I’m passionate about transforming the data into insights that helps organization to make better business decisions.

 Here, you'll find: